ChaseElander/ENGL460-Project/Scenes.md

 You and Taylor enter the dining room along with a river of other people.
 Fortunately for the guests, placards have been placed on the table to accommodate everyone's seating, so you don't have to worry about finding a table.
 You just need to find your name.
 It is still a little chaotic and the buzzing noise of people scurrying to find their table inundates the room.
 Suddenly a loud noise is heard and it scares the whole room.
 You look around and everyone has the same perplexed look on their face.
 Do you go investigate what the [[loud noise was -> loud noise 2]] or do you [[stay in the room -> party split 2]]

 ## Loud noise 2
 Despite Taylor's request for you to please stay, you decide to go investigate because there is no way you are going to just sit around waiting to see what happens.

 ## Party split 2

+Taylor looks pretty scared and concerned and asks you to stay, so you decide to stay in the room with Taylor.
+Many of the other guests have decided to stay in the room.
 ## 1 Hide

 ## 1 Locked in closet